Pavitra451/polygenic_barriers_to_sex_chromosome_turnover/README.md

 Simulations are coded in the SLiM evolutionary simulation framework, which can be downloaded here: https://messerlab.org/slim/.
 All simulations were run in SLiM 4.3.
 Note that the current versions of SLiM (>5) break backwards compatibility with this version.

 The 2 files in this directory are: Basic_model.slim, Gradual_recombination_shutdown.slim.
 The first of these, "Basic_model.slim" has the most detailed annotations, so please read through this code first.
-The other SLiM file contain variations upon this basic model.

 Please feel free to reach out to pmuralidhar [at] uchicago [dot] edu with any questions.